9586 Words | Reading Time: 30 Minutes

 - Help them throw rocks at their enemies

 If you can do this for your prospects, you will get people to buy.

-Storytelling is one of the most powerful tools you could ever use in copywriting, and one of the most difficult to master.
+Storytelling is one of the most powerful tools you could ever use in high income copywriting, and one of the most difficult to master.

 Show, don’t tell.
 Show emotion and paint a vivid picture with decorative storytelling, so that readers can picture the story in their heads.

 “I’ll never forget the way I felt when I made my first online sale.
 I was so excited.”